-The Chabad Lubavitch philosophy is based on Ahavat Yisrael - unconditional love and concern for every Jew, regardless of affiliation or level of knowledge or observance.
+The Chabad Lubavitch philosophy is based on Ahavat Yisrael - unconditional love and concern for every Jew, regardless of affiliation, level of knowledge, or observance.
 Chabad of Curaçao provides spiritual guidance, community outreach and education to inspire all Jews to discover their common bond of Jewish faith and observance.

 Chabad of Curaçao’s numerous programs and activities provide the education and means to promote Jewish knowledge, awareness and practice to experience our Jewish heritage connecting us to our past, present and future.

 Our goal is to create a positive Jewish experience for everyone as they strengthen their ties to Jewish life and continuity.

 Chabad of Curaçao also serves as a “home away from home” for the thousands of Jewish visitors to the Island regardless of background or affiliation, providing their spiritual and physical needs.

 Join us for our exciting holiday programs, an enriching class, or a reinvigorating Shabbat meal.
 We are here to serve you, and with so many opportunities available just around the corner, all you need to do is show up.

 Join our email list to be kept up to date on all that's happening.

 Chabad of Curaçao is a place where everyone is welcome!

 Born in Belgium, Rabbi Refoel Silver was raised in Brooklyn, NY.
 After completing his undergraduate studies in the Chicago Ohr Eliyahu Rabbinical College, he continued his postgraduate studies in the TTL Brunoy Rabbinical Yeshiva College of Paris, France.

 During his rabbinical training, Refoel conducted and led holiday services and Jewish educational programs in many Jewish communities across the globe, including Italy, Morocco, Ukraine, Lithuania, France and Switzerland.